Sanskrati27/Event-Hub/README.md

 3. Set up the database:
    - Install Oracle and create a database.
-   - Run the SQL script provided in the `database` folder to initialize the schema.
+   - Run the SQL script provided in the `database.txt` file to initialize the schema.

 4. Configure the application:
    - Update database connection details in the configuration file (`config.properties` or equivalent).